jtmaston/CIMPLC-Hardware/README.md

 - Built-in optimizing compiler to translate IEC 61131-3 instructions to bytecode which can be loaded faster from EEPROM.
 ## Limitations

-Due to the fast development cycle and my inexperience with electronics, the outputs are only able to source current, not sink.
+- Due to the fast development cycle and my inexperience with electronics, the outputs are only able to source current, not sink.
 The implementation, using solid-state relays, allow to source +12v when the pin is driven high, but otherwise leaves the pin floating.

-Similarly, due to my inexperience, I avoided implementing onboard power management, relying on an external +12v power supply, able to drive the pin outputs, as well as a +5v rail to power the control side.
+- Similarly, due to my inexperience, I avoided implementing onboard power management, relying on an external +12v power supply, able to drive the pin outputs, as well as a +5v rail to power the control side.
 There will probably be more things , but this is all I've discovered up at this point.

+- An oversight has been the fact that strapping pins 0 and 2 have been used, which control going into the bootloader.
+As such, all reboots would necessitate the CANH line being high.
+As such, it has been removed and functionality abandoned.

 ## License